 There are a bazillion talented photographers out there.
 In Colorado especially, it is a very saturated market.
 If you love the person’s style and they fall within your budget, the next box to check is to ask yourself, do I want this person around me all day?
 There are some very intimate and private moments on a wedding day (like when your dress goes on!) and you want to be 100% comfortable having your photographer around during some of those vulnerable moments.
 When you find someone that puts you at ease during the meeting, who cares about supporting you during your planning process and on your day, you’ve found the right fit.

 How many photos will I receive?

-Documentary style photographers will deliver more photos in your gallery.
-A fine art photographer take more time perfecting the perfect shot and will delivery far less.
+Documentary-style photographers will deliver more photos to your gallery.
+A fine art photographer takes more time perfecting the perfect shot and will delivery far less.
 I aim for 100 photos per hour with two photographers (although it can vary depending on travel between locations, weather, venue, time of year, etc).

 Do I have printing rights?

-What is the backup plan if something happens to yo?
+What is the backup plan if something happens to you?

 Do they have experience with your kind of wedding?

 Ask to see work that is similar to the day you are planning.
-If you are having a Jewish ceremony, as to see a Ketubah signing ceremony.
+If you are having a Jewish ceremony, ask to see a Ketubah signing ceremony.
 Are you getting married in a church?
 That light can be tricky!
 Check out some work from similar lighting scenarios.
-If your ceremony is on a mountain top at noon, or in a small chapel by candle light?
-Be sure to ask if they have work under unique lighting scenarios before.
+If your ceremony is on a mountain top at noon, or in a small chapel by candlelight?
+Be sure to ask if they have worked under unique lighting scenarios before.